-- POLICY 3.2 Promote the development of accessory dwelling units. - Action 3.2a Continue to publicize the opportunities for and encourage the production of accessory dwelling units for full-time occupancy, and encourage family care units.
+- POLICY 3.2 Promote the development of accessory dwelling units. - Action 3.2a Continue efforts around the development of ADUs and explore additional incentives to promote ADUs to help ensure RHNA progress.
+Continue to publicize the opportunities for and encourage the production of accessory dwelling units for full-time occupancy, and encourage family care units.
+Create resource materials to better facilitate and guide prospective ADU construction.